TypingHare/database2-uml/phase2/docs/tasks.md

 - Admin can edit a course section by clicking the `edit` button in the section table in `section.php`.
 The admin will then be navigated to `edit_section_php`, where they can edit the instructor, classroom, and time slot.
 A successful edition should meet all the conditions aforementioned.
 After the edition, the user will be redirected back to `section.php`.

+### 4. Course History
+-Student can view their course history
+  -Table for current courses

 ### 6. Teaching Assistants
 -Admin can select a student to be a TA for a section.
   -Students must be type PhD.